yousef19-meet/y2s18-flask/exercises/README.md

 ### Part 2: Adding a Template!

-Add your first HTML template inside the `templates` directory.
+Add your first HTML template in `templates/index.html`.

 Now, use the `render_template` function and print your favorite sport as a heading, using a h1 tag.